What is the best cheap food to buy when broke?

 White rice is one of the cheap foods to buy in bulk if you eat it regularly.
 Brown rice is a little more expensive (still cheap though) but it’s a very healthy cheap food to buy.

 Pasta comes in all shapes and sizes and you can now buy many of them in the wholewheat version.
-Pasta bakes are one of my favorite recipes as is lasagna.
+Pasta bakes are one of my favorite frugal recipes, as is lasagna.

 At 10 minutes for white pasta and 12-14 minutes for wholewheat it’s very fast cooking.